aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex3fixbugs/Step1.en.md

         raise e
 ```

-Copy the code snippet above and replace it with the existing `table.update_item(...)` statement in your your `StateLambda` function code.
+Copy the code snippet above and replace it with the existing `table.update_item(...)` statement in your `StateLambda` function code.
 Then click on `Deploy` to apply the changes.

 {{% notice info %}}
 The above change will also help avoid duplicate writes when the Lambda service retries the `StateLambda` function after it has previously failed with a batch of incoming messages.
 With this change we avoid writing duplicates into `StateTable` which ensures we do not generate additional messages in the downstream `StateTable` DynamoDB stream.